-APPENDIX B

-APPENDIX B

-Metro 2040 regional growth strategy and Integrated Air Quality and Greenhouse Gas Management Plan.
+APPENDIX B detract from, the achievement of goals of the Regional Transportation Strategy, and Metro Vancouver's Metro 2040 regional growth strategy and Integrated Air Quality and Greenhouse Gas Management Plan.
 Decisions around land use and transportation are connected and have impacts on air quality and greenhouse gas emissions.
-The decongestion charging concepts illustrated in Part 4 contribute

-APPENDIX C

-to achieving the goals set out in regional policies, through encouraging mode shifts to transit and reducing both vehicle travel and greenhouse gas emissions.
+The decongestion charging concepts illustrated in Part 4 contribute to achieving the goals set out in regional policies, through encouraging mode shifts to transit and reducing both vehicle travel and greenhouse gas emissions.